mitmath/julia-mit/README.md

   run `Pkg.update()` in Julia, and try again.
 * On Windows, if you get an error `no module named site` when `using PyPlot`, probably you forgot to check the boxes in the Anaconda installer (above) to register Anaconda as the default Python version.
 Either re-install Anaconda or set the [environment variables](http://www.computerhope.com/issues/ch000549.htm) `PYTHONHOME=C:\Anaconda` and `PYTHONPATH=C:\Anaconda\Lib`.
 * If the browser opens the notebook and `1+1` works but basic functions like `sin(3)` don't work, then probably you are running Python and not Julia.
 Look in the upper-left corner of the notebook window: if it says **IP[y]: Notebook** then you are running Python.
 Probably this was because your `Pkg.add("IJulia")` failed and you ignored the error.
+* Internet Explorer 8 (the default in Windows 7) or 9 don't work with the notebook; use Firefox (6 or later) or Chrome (13 or later).
+Internet Explorer 10 in Windows 8 works (albeit with a few rendering glitches), but Chrome or Firefox is better.

 ### Julia on MIT Athena